Vineflower/vineflower/docs/finally-processing.md

 variable indices between copies.
 The processor tries to keep a list of match ups but is actually too lenient.
 Jump targets in jump and switch blocks are ignored.

-If everything looks oke, then the info is bundled into an "Area" object.
-If all the jumps out of the try block have been validated, the Areas are deleted from the graph, and the exception handling instructions are removed from the finally catch handler so it can be used as a propper finally block instead.
+If everything looks okay, then the info is bundled into an `Area` object.
+If all the jumps out of the `try` block have been validated, the `Area`s are deleted from the graph, and the exception handling instructions are removed from the finally catch handler so it can be used as a proper `finally` block instead.

-If any of the jumps fails to validate, the catch block is still converted into a finally block, but a "semaphore" variable is introduced.
-It is set to true when the try block is entered, and set to false when it is exited.
-The code inside the finally block is then only executed if the value is set to true. effectively emulating a catch block with a finally block.
+If any of the jumps fails to validate, the `catch` block is still converted into a `finally` block, but a "semaphore" variable is introduced.
+It is set to true when the `try` block is entered, and set to false when it is exited.
+The code inside the `finally` block is then only executed if the value is set to true. effectively emulating a `catch` block with a `finally` block.
 All other "copies" (those that do and those that don't match) are left as is.

-### Multiple finally's
+### Multiple `finally`'s

-After a CatchAllStatement is processed, the result is stored (did the finally successfully match or not, if not is there a semaphore variable or not, and which variable is it).
+After a CatchAllStatement is processed, the result is stored (did the `finally` successfully match or not, if not is there a semaphore variable or not, and which variable is it).
 And the dom helper is run again.
 No attempt is made to keep working on the original tree.